-- The global CO2 Target is currently 2.9 tons of CO2 per year per capita in 2024.
+- In 2017 the global CO2 Target was 2.8 tons of CO2 per year per capita by 2024.
 This target however is automatically tensioned with rising atmospheric levels of CO2 and the earth’s growing population.

-- The national performance in terms of Area Use (forest and marine protection), environment (sustainability), Ecological Footprint (excluding CO2 Emissions) and Nuclear Power (radioactive waste) is affecting the annual national maximum allowable CO2 Emission per capita.
+- The national performance in terms of Area Use (forests), environment (sustainability), Ecological Footprint (without CO2 Emissions) and Nuclear Power (radioactive waste) is affecting the annual national maximum allowable Fossil CO2 Emission per capita.

 - Nuclear energy is equated with oil based energy in terms of CO2 Emissions in the calculations.

 - The national Climate Debt increases with increasing prosperity (GDP(ppp-$)).

 - The national Climate Debt increases with increasing global Land/Ocean Air Temperature and rising Sea Level.